Search results for

 Apple AirTags also integrate amazingly with iOS.
 It’s pretty much a system function and requires no extra apps or downloads.
 Setting it up is quick and easy, and works by simply tapping your iPhone on it.
 And the best part is that, while AirTags cost a bit more than the competition, the difference isn’t significant, and it ends up being a much better product anyway.

 Google has also opened its Find My Device network, which looks promising for the future, as there are also many Android devices out there.
-That said, very few trackers use it as of now.
+That said, it is still in its infancy and support is lacking.

 Contactless payments